 This one is controversial for book-lovers, we know.
-But it is a good chance to evaluate why you buy books instead of borrowing them!
-Once you’ve completed this step, get a library card, and use it often — and make your book purchases less frequent than your library trips.
+But it is a good chance to evaluate why you buy books instead of borrowing them or buying a digital copy!
+Once you’ve completed this step, get a library card, an Audible account or a Kindle and use them often — and make your paper book purchases less frequent.

 Honestly, thinking about all the papers there are to deal with in life makes us feel like lying down for fully ever.
 They just keep coming!
 So after you’ve KonMari’d your way through yours, take an extra half hour and digitize as much of it as you can.
 Get an app that helps you easily unsubscribe from junk mail.
 Double check all the places your bills come from (the bank, insurance, etc. etc.) and be sure you’re signed up for email-only communication.
 Make the paper leave you alone.

 Sustainability-wise, these ones are harder to make clear calls on — but, do keep sustainability in mind as you complete these steps.
 For example, as you go through your old spices in the kitchen, think about transferring the ones you are keeping to glass jars instead of plastic containers.
 When you find five half-empty toothpaste tubes in the bathroom cabinet, consider trying Bite.
 And again, whatever you donate, donate sustainably.
 You can get info about the best way to recycle almost anything here.